-This series is also known as the Wind of the Palace or Lee San.
-This drama details the life of King Jeongjo, Joseon’s 22nd Monarch, who is remembered in Korean history as one of Korea’s greatest kings, one who loved the people and reigned for the commoner.
+This series is known as the Wind of the Palace or Lee San.
+This drama details the life of King Jeongjo, Joseon’s 22nd Monarch, remembered in Korean history as one of Korea’s most fabulous kings, who loved the people and reigned for the commoner.
 (Source: MyDramaList)

 26. Thousand Years of Love

-Although he is annoyed at her ignorance of the present world, he comes to fall in love with the princess again.
-Fujiwara Tatsuji is the son of the Fujiwara dynasty, and once again is mysteriously attracted to the princess.
+Although he is annoyed at her ignorance of the present world, he falls in love with the princess again.
+Fujiwara Tatsuji is the son of the Fujiwara dynasty and is mysteriously attracted to the princess once again.
 Only she knows the past that holds all three of them together.
 (Source: MyDramaList)

 27. Jewel in the Palace

 The series is also known as The Great Jang Geum.
-About 500 years ago during the time of the Chosun Dynasty, Korea boasted a rigidly hierarchical and male-dominated social structure.
+About 500 years ago, Korea boasted a rigidly hierarchical and male-dominated social structure during the Chosun Dynasty.
 Based on a true story about a legendary girl, Jang Geum, who became the first woman to be the supreme royal physician of her times.

 28. Secret Investigation Record